CHAPTER 3. OFFICERS

 Rule 3.2.
 President; election; removal; vacancy

-A. Immediately after the members take the oath of office on the second Monday in January after their election every four years, the President shall be elected by the affirmative vote of at least twenty members.
+A. The President shall be elected by the affirmative vote of at least twenty members.
 The vote shall be viva voce.

 B. The President may be removed from that office during any session of the Legislature by the affirmative vote of at least twenty members.
 Removal of a President shall be accomplished by Senate Resolution introduced for the purpose of calling an election to elect a new President.
 The resolution shall state the day and time at which the election shall be held.